rahulmllvrp/tp/docs/DeveloperGuide.md

 * 3a.
 Planner enters n to cancel:
   * 3a1.
 System displays "Operation cancelled."
   * Use case ends, no contacts are deleted.
+* 3b.
+Planner enters an invalid input (neither 'y' nor 'n'):
+    * 3b1.
+System re-prompts for confirmation.
+    * Use case resumes at step 3.

 **Use case UC16: Clear only events with confirmation**